 - Three 200-level intermediate literature courses.
 Eng 210 289 - One 200-level Theories and Methods course.
 English 290 299, prerequisite for 400-level seminar. - Four 300-level advanced literature courses.
-Courses 310 399. - One 400-level seminar - Two electives: - -One may be a 100-level literature course.\ - -One may be a 200-level writing course, includes Jour 203. - -Additional 200-or 300-level literature courses may count. - -English 101 may not be used to fulfill the department's major. - -One may be an academic-year internship or individualized study. \ENG 111, 112, 113, IDS 103 or 104, or designated FYS in literature.
+Courses 310 399. - One 400-level seminar - Two electives: - -One may be a 100-level literature course.\ - -One may be a 200-level writing course, includes Jour 203. - -Additional 200-or 300-level literature courses may count. - -English 101 may not be used to fulfill the department's major. - -One may be an academic-year internship or individualized study. \ENG 111, 113, IDS 103 or 104, or designated FYS in literature.
 Three of the eleven courses must focus on literature before 1800.
 One literature course taken outside of the English Department may count toward the major.
+(Advisor must provide approval to Registrar's Office for course to count in English.)
 Study Abroad: Two courses (one 200-level and one 300-level) from a semester-abroad program may count toward the major.
 A third course (200- or 300-level) from a full-year abroad program may count.

-Major in English with Writing Concentration English with a Writing Concentration is designed for those students who want a concentration of writing courses while still earning an English degree.
+English Major Checksheet Major in English with Writing Concentration English with a Writing Concentration is designed for those students who want a concentration of writing courses while still earning an English degree.
 This major requires fourteen courses -- more than the standard English major, but less than the combination of an English major with a writing minor.
 Students experience a balance of literature and writing courses.
 Requirements: